lucylow/Starfish/README.md

 ---

-### Conclusion
+### Conclusion &#x1F49C;

 The goal of Ocean is to unlock massive troves of data for consumption by AI in an equitabe and secure manner.
-The deployment of Starfish Decentralized Data Marketplace on Ocean Protocol is done by asset tokenization on the blockchain.
+Starfish Decentralized Data Marketplace on Ocean Protocol is done by asset tokenization on the blockchain.
 The power is redistributed by liberating siloed data and opening it up to data scientists and AI researchers.
 This will help engage the community, leverage data, and revolutionize the world.

 ---

-### References
+### References &#x1F49C;
 * Ocean Protocol github repos https://github.com/oceanprotocol
 * Developer Documentation : https://docs.oceanprotocol.com/
 * Ocean's example marketplace: https://github.com/oceanprotocol/commons